-Monitoring of our performance against targets will be undertaken on a quarterly basis and the results reported as a local performance indicator.
-We consider that the suggested targets are challenging to the service but also reasonably achievable.
+Monitoring of our performance against targets will be undertaken on a quarterly basis.
+We consider that the suggested targets are challenging but also achievable.
 The performance targets will be reviewed annually.
 Our current targets are:-

 - For 60% of cases to have had their first site visited within the above categorised timescales from the date of receipt.
 It is recognised that all cases should be visited as soon as possible to establish the facts and to be able to take appropriate action succinctly.

-- For 50% of cases where there is an actionable breach to reach a key milestone by 13 weeks we recognise that negotiated solutions may take some time to implement with the best intentions and that in providing a service shouldn't’t be seen to resort to formal action as a first response in every situation.
-Also, where informal action appears to have achieved satisfactory outcome problems may re-occur within a few months, and so it would be desirable to keep cases open and to continue to monitor sites to ensure compliance.
-The target allows scope for cases to be resolved through negotiation even agreeing acceptable timescale and avoids perverse incentives to either close case prematurely in the hope that matters are resolved or to take more formal action solely to meet a process target.
+- For 50% of cases where there is an actionable breach to reach a key milestone by 13 weeks.
+We recognise that negotiated solutions may take some time to implement with the best intentions and that in providing a service shouldn't resort to formal action as a first response in every situation.